-Each student is assigned an academic advisor from his or her school or division.
-The advisor maintains advisee records and provides information on major, minor, general education/distribution, and graduation requirements.
+Each student is assigned a faculty advisor from his or her school or division.
+The faculty advisor maintains advisee records and provides information on major, minor, general education/distribution, and graduation requirements.
 The advisor also refers the student to appropriate persons or offices when extra assistance is needed and can help locate information on academic policies, procedures, and deadlines.
-In addition to meeting with their advisors during registration periods, students should actively seek their advisors’ assistance before academic problems develop.
-By working closely with their advisors, students can be better informed about the wide range of educational opportunities available at the College.
+In addition to meeting with their faculty advisors during registration periods, students should actively seek their advisors’ assistance before academic problems develop.
+By working closely with their faculty advisors, students can be better informed about the wide range of educational opportunities available at the College.
 The most productive and enjoyable student-advisor relationships develop with frequent interaction and open communication.

 The Academic Advising Center

-In addition to the academic advisor assigned to each student from the school, the College also has an Academic Advising Center, designed to help students navigate their academic choices.
+In addition to the faculty advisor assigned to each student from the school, the College also has an Academic Advising Center, designed to help students navigate their academic choices.
 Professional academic advisors are available at the Center to help students identify and explore academic alternatives, discuss the consequences of academic decisions, and be introduced to additional campus resources.
-The Center is available to all students by appointment, or on a walk-in basis.
-The Academic Advising Center is located in Rothschild Place.
+The Center is available to all students by appointment, or on a drop-in basis.
+The Academic Advising Center (http://www.ithaca.edu/advising/) is located in Rothschild Place.

 Student Accessibility Services